CharlesWiltgen/how-to-podcast/resources/index.md

 ## Learning

 * **[NPR Training](http://training.npr.org/)** — Storytelling tips and best practices
+* **[Podcast101: Creating and Hosting an Audio Podcast](https://itunes.apple.com/us/book/podcast101-creating-hosting/id498143383)** by Rob Walch — An iBook by industry expert and VP of Podcaster Relations at Libsyn, a very popular podcast hosting provider
+* **[Podcasting Manual by Blubrry](https://create.blubrry.com/manual/)** — A podcasting how to by Blubrry, a popular podcast hosting provider and the creator of PowerPress
 * **[Transom: Techniques](http://transom.org/topics/techniques/)** — Practical posts and how-to’s on the craft
 * **[Transom: Tools](http://transom.org/topics/tools/)** — In-depth reviews of digital recorders, microphones, editing software and more
-* **[Podcast101: Creating and Hosting an Audio Podcast](https://itunes.apple.com/us/book/podcast101-creating-hosting/id498143383)** by Rob Walch — An iBook by industry expert and VP of Podcaster Relations at Libsyn

 ## Podcasts about podcasting